DSC-Capstone/enrollment-23/index.md

 Note that since DSC 180A and DSC 180B are both 4-unit courses, you should expect to spend 12 hours a week on capstone-related work each quarter.
 Plan your class schedule accordingly – try not to take several time-consuming classes alongside the capstone.

 {: .note }
-**With any questions about the capstone sequence itself, feel free to email Suraj Rampure (rampure@ucsd.edu).
+**With any questions about the content of a particular domain, contact the mentor.
+With any questions about the capstone sequence itself, feel free to email Suraj Rampure (rampure@ucsd.edu).
 With any questions about enrollment, please contact Student Affairs in the VAC.**

 ---